Vivx701/pthread_simple_examples/README.md

 # pthread_simple_examples
-Check this repo for simple pthread examples
+Check this repo for simple pthread examples.

+compile the code using compile.sh

+    ```
+    sh compile.sh
+    ```